TheSpaghettiDetective/obico-server/website/docs/server-guides/faqs.md

 title: FAQs
 ---

-## Why doesn't the webcam streaming work for my self-hosted server?
+## Why doesn't the webcam streaming work for my self-hosted server? {#why-doesnt-the-webcam-streaming-work-for-my-self-hosted-server}

 1. Switch to using [the Obico Cloud](https://app.obico.io/) to see if the streaming starts to work now.
 If it doesn't, go through [the webcam streaming troubleshooting guide for the Obico Cloud](/docs/user-guides/webcam-feed-is-not-showing/).